Gravitational Waves Emission in Quadratic Gravity: longitudinal modes, angular momentum emission, and positivity of the radiated power: Quadrupole approximation

 The problem revealed in the previous sections is incepted by the term $ C_{\mu\nu\alpha\beta}C^{\mu\nu\alpha\beta}$ in the Lagrangian of the quadratic gravity.
 In fact, it is long known in the literature \cite {Stelle1977} that such a term presents an Ostrogradsky instability leading to non-positive definite energy.
 In the context of gravitational waves, this translates to negative-valued radiated power, a clear physical inconsistency.

 One way to remedy this issue is to argue that the massive spin-2 mode will manifest itself exclusively in the damping regime thus avoiding pathological propagating modes.
 This is equivalent to state that $m_{\Psi}$ very large so that $\frac{c}{\omega}>m_{\Psi}^{-1}$ in the classical length scales.
 In this way, the term $C_{\mu\nu\alpha\beta}C^{\mu\nu\alpha\beta}$ will be important in the quantum domain while being completely negligible in the classical context of gravitational waves.\footnote{ In the quantum realm, Ostrogradsky instability translates to the existence of ghost-like fields.
-Even though ghost fields are problematic \cite {Sbisa2015}, there are approaches in the literature dedicated to dealing consistently with this type of fields \cite {Modesto2016,Donoghue2019,Salvio2019,Salvio2021,Anselmi2017,Anselmi2018}.}

-Another way to deal with this problem is to impose that the transverse-traceless massive spin-2 modes are the only modes present in the theory.
+Even though ghost fields are problematic \cite {Sbisa2015}, there are approaches in the literature dedicated to dealing consistently with this type of field \cite {Modesto2016,Donoghue2019,Salvio2019,Salvio2021,Anselmi2017,Anselmi2018}.} Another way to deal with this problem is to impose that the transverse-traceless massive spin-2 modes are the only modes present in the theory.
 In other words, there should be

 Under this assumption, the longitudinal modes $\Psi_{B}$, $\Psi_{C}$, and $ \Psi_{D}$ are disregarded and a consistent scenario of interference patterns involving $\left\{ h_{+},\Psi_{+}\right\} $ and $\left\{ h_{\times},\Psi_{\times}\right\} $ naturally takes place.
 Additionally, all the terms in the second lines of Eqs. (\ref{eq:P(h-dot,Psi-dot)}), (\ref {eq:P(Q,K,O-hat)}), and (\ref{eq:P(Q,K)}) vanish, thus leading to a positive-definite power.